aol/micro-server/micro-manifest-comparator/readme.md

 ## Injecting the manifest comparator

-Inject the Spring bean created by micro-couchbase ManifestComparator into your own beans.
-Customise the key used (allows multiple ManifestComparators to be used)
+Inject the Spring bean created by micro-couchbase or micro-s3 that implements ManifestComparator into your own beans.
+Customize the key used (allows multiple ManifestComparators to be used)

 ```java
 public class ManifestComparatorResource {